denoland/docs/runtime/tutorials/hello_world.md

   - /runtime/manual/examples/hello_world/
 ---

-In this tutorial we'll walk through how to create an run a simple hello world program with Deno.
+In this tutorial we'll walk through how to create and run a simple hello world program with Deno.
 Since Deno can run JavaScript or TypeScript out of the box with no additional tools or config required we'll take a look at both a JS and a TS example.